bertofurth/Seagate-Central-Toolchain/README.md

 The generated cross compilation tools will be located in the cross/tools subdirectory of the base working directory.

-## Troubleshooting
 The vast majority of problems will be due to

-* A needed build system component not being installed.
+* A needed build system component has not been installed.
-* The build system running out of disk space.
+* The build system has run out of disk space.

-Therefore, make sure that all of the components listed in the prerequisites section are installed and that there is enough disk space to complete the procedure.
+* The patches in this project have not been applied to glibc or glibc_ports

 It may be necessary to restart the build process if significant changes are made to the maketoolchain.sh script or if new system components are installed.
+Do this by deleting the **cross** and **obj** subdirectories and starting again.

 Other than that, check the log files referred to in the script output when problems occur.
 It may be easier to read the